numberly/flask-graphite/README.rst

 --------

 * Send metrics to graphite for each request
-* Metric name based on route of the request
+* Metric name based on the route of the request
-* Average processing time, number of request, and stats about status code for each route
+* Average processing time, number of requests, and stats about status code for each route